-- Protection for all adults attending [name of Triratna centre/charity/enterprise] activities, including those who may be at risk of harm or have care and support needs, and - Protection for Friends, Mitras and Order members working with them.
+- Protection for all adults attending our charity's activities, including those who may be at risk of harm or have care and support needs, and - Protection for Friends, Mitras and Order members working with them.

 It sets out

 - information and practices contributing to the prevention of harm to adults. - what to do if harm is suspected.